adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 # Introduction

-This article will show you how to set up a continuous deployment pipeline for Windows, macOS, and Linux-- specifically for building and deploying Qt applications.
+This article will show you how to set up a continuous deployment pipeline for Windows, macOS, and Linux for building and deploying Qt applications.
 It contains template code and discussion that demonstrates how to automatically deploy your Qt apps.

 We'll define continuous deployment as the process of building and deploying your application automatically.
 It doesn't necessarily mean that every build needs to be deployed.